Drive sales on autopilot with ecommerce-focused featuresSee Features

 Although your audience may enjoy both cat pictures and fidget spinners, the cats won’t prime them for the sales pitch.

-Another great tactic that all ecommerce stores should be considering is to utilize the powerful giveaway, especially on your audience’s’ favorite social media channels.
+Another great email list building tactic that all ecommerce stores should consider is to utilize the powerful giveaway, especially on your audience’s favorite social media channels.

 Just remember, similar to what I mentioned above about the lead magnet: make sure the prize that you’ll be giving away is directly aimed at your target audience.

 If you want dog lovers, give away something that only dog lovers would highly value.
 Don’t give away an iPad or Bose headphones.

 Make it specific, so that your entrants are also your qualified leads—which is the entire point of the giveaway.